ldcas-uc3m/TIW-P2/README.md

             mysql> source <path-to>\dbCreate.sql
             mysql> exit;
             ```
-9. (OPTIONAL) Configure Eclipse Database Connection `MySQL8.1.0-tiwp2` to the `tiwp2` MySQL database.
+9. Configure Eclipse Database Connection `MySQL8.1.0-tiwp2` to the `tiwp2` MySQL database.
     1. Got to `Data Source Explorer` → Right-Click on `Database Connections` → `New...`
     2. Select `MySQL`, in `Name` put `MySQL8.1.0-tiwp2`
     3. Click the icon for `New driver definition` to the right of `Drivers:`